Reviews Report

 There are many home security companies to choose from, and it can easily feel overwhelming trying to choose the right one.
 Here are a few things to consider when choosing the right home security system for you:

 - Interior/exterior cameras: Do you want both interior and exterior security cameras for your home, or just one or the other?
-Depending on the type of home you have, certain cameras may be more flexible.
-Consider the outdoor space available to you and find a company who’s cameras fit your space.
-The other consideration is temperature.
-Chicago winters can be quite cold, and it’s important to find an outdoor camera with the appropriate weather ratings.
+Newer cameras add on‑device AI for person/vehicle/package detection and options for video verification.
+Consider the outdoor space available to you and a camera’s temperature/weather ratings — Chicago winters can be harsh.

 - Window/door sensors: First things first, decide whether window and door sensors are important to you.
-While most of the security companies we’ve shared do offer them, Arlo currently doesn’t (although they’ve previously announced a plan to release one).
-If you definitely want a company that offers window and door sensors, start researching their specific features.
-Some companies offer a security system that’s made for easy DIY install, while others require (or strongly lean toward) professional installation.
-Finally, consider other features such as how motion sensor radius, what happens when the alarm is triggered, etc.
+While most of the security companies we’ve shared do offer them, Arlo now includes multifunction “All‑in‑One” sensors as part of its Home Security System.
+If you definitely want a company that offers window and door sensors, compare DIY versus professional installation and features like glass‑break detection and automation triggers.

 Local vs. national companies

 One of the decisions you’ll have to make when choosing a home security company is whether to choose a local or national company.
-While the national companies may have more name recognition, local firms may have plenty to offer as well.
+While the national companies may have more name recognition, local firms have narrowed the technology gap by using robust dealer platforms and UL 827–listed monitoring partners.

 Chicago Home Security Systems FAQ